Improve the Skills of your Negotiators and Enhance your Bottom Line

 • What alternatives can be used to move the negotiation toward joint problem solving?
 "What if we did this...?"
 What if we tried to do it this way...?"

 • What is my BATNA?
-Is my BATNA BETTER than the least possible acceptable outcome?
+Is my BATNA better than the least possible acceptable outcome?

 Many negotiators make the error of going for one desired outcome.
 As a consequence, this alters the frame from an interest (WHY we want something) to a position (WHAT we want).
 Having three or more acceptable outcomes permits the frame of the negotiation to stay on interests, or joint problem solving.